ronenzr/HomeAssignment_stratasys/README.md

 ## Get Started

 Clone this repository or download the zip file and extract its content to a directory.
-Open the solution with Visaul Studio and build the solution.
+Open the solution with Visual Studio and build the solution.
 Use IIS (or IISExpress) to run the app by creating a new Website:
   1. Open IIS
   2. Right click on sites and select Add Website.